SachinduHimash/Master-Thesis/README.md

 # Fuzzy Logic Framework for Evaluating LLM-Generated Texts
 *A Master Thesis Project — Ghamaathige Sachindu Himash Peiris*

-This repository contains the full implementation of my master's thesis project titled **"Fuzzy Logic for Evaluating LLM-Generated Texts: A Framework for Humanitarian Alignment and Ethical Assessment"**, completed at the University of Fribourg in April 2025.
+This repository contains the full implementation of my master's thesis project titled **"Fuzzy Logic for Evaluating LLM-Generated Texts: A Framework for Humanitarian Alignment and Ethical Assessment"**, completed at the University of Fribourg in May 2025.

 ## 🧠 Project Overview